FreedomBen/metals/README.md

 At a high level, to add mTLS to your [OpenShift](https://www.openshift.com/) or [Kubernetes](https://kubernetes.io/) application with this project, assuming you already have a working [Deployment](https://docs.openshift.com/container-platform/4.1/applications/deployments/what-deployments-are.html) or [DeploymentConfig](https://docs.openshift.com/container-platform/4.1/applications/deployments/what-deployments-are.html#deployments-and-deploymentconfigs_what-deployments-are), you will:

 1. Obtain TLS cert and key for your service, and the trust chain for clients who should be allowed in
-1. Add a container to your Deployment's containers array so that this image gets run inside your application Pods
+1. Add a container to your Deployment's containers array so that the official MeTaLS image gets run inside your application Pods
 1. Configure the required environment variables to pass in your certificates
 1. Profit!